ajayvignesh01/Dynamic-Routes-with-ISR-and-PPR/README.md

 - On every new slug you visit, PPR kicks in by delivering the static shell instantly, while generating the dynamic part.
   - Now try reloading the page and notice that the timestamp doesn't change, you are seeing a cached page delivered instantly.
 You can also confirm this by looking in the server logs (your IDE terminal).
 You will see that the previous request was a `cache: MISS`, while this request was a `cache: HIT`.

 - Now try clicking on the `Regenerate` button and wait for it to complete.
 Refresh the page, and you will once again be delivered a cached page instantly but notice the time is more recent.
-This is because our regenerate api route has not only invalidated the cache (`revalidatePath()`), but also regenerated the page, meaning the first user will get a cached page delivered instantly.
+This is because our revalidate api route has not only invalidated the cache (`revalidatePath()`), but also regenerated the page, meaning the first user will get a cached page delivered instantly.
   - This is the same behavior as using `revalidate()` in the pages router
   - In the app router, just using `revalidatePath()` only invalidates/purges the cache, and the next user to visit the page has to wait for the dynamic part to be generated at request time.
-  - It is important to note that the Regenerate Button is soley to demonstrate the power of on-demand ISR with PPR.
+  - It is important to note that the Regenerate Button is solely to demonstrate the power of on-demand ISR with PPR.
 Normally, you would call `api/revalidate` from a page different from the one you are trying to regenerate.

 ## Other patterns...
-- For frequently updating data, you can still use PPR, and use `export const dynamic = "force-dynamic"`.
-You get the benefits of ISR to deliver the instant static shell, while SSR kicks in on every request to make sure the data is up-to-date.
-  - This will cause every user to wait for the dynamic part to load in on each request.
-But the user experience is improved by PPR showing the static shell instantly.
-- For data updating at a predictable time interval, you can still use PPR, and combine it with `{ revalidate: 10}` in your fetch requests.
-Make sure you adjust the time (10 ms) according to your requirements.
+- For data updating at a predictable time interval, you might think you can use PPR with something like `{ revalidate: 10}` in your fetch requests, but this seems to be a little buggy as of Next.js 14.1.1-canary.0.
-  - This will cause the first user after every 10 seconds to wait for the dynamic part to load, while PPR shows the static shell instantly.
-All subsequent requests within the next 10 seconds will see a cached page delivered instantly.
-And then the loop repeats.
+  - On the first visit to a slug, you will get the PPR experience, but after 10 seconds, it looks like we just get normal SSR behavior (or worse).
+    - First user to visit a new slug gets PPR experience.
+Static shell delivered instantly, dynamic part streams in later. ✅
+    - Subsequent users within 10 seconds get cached page served instantly. ✅
+    - First user after 10 seconds get served nothing while page generates.
+After page generates, they are served the cached page. ❌
+      - Being served the old cached (stale) page is expected, but it seems that you are only served that stale data after waiting for the regeneration.
+This is not expected behavior.
+You should be served the stale data instantly.
+      - This is also the case with PPR disabled, so it seems like a problem with `revalidate` rather than PPR
+    - Next user within the next 10 seconds is served the new cached page instantly ✅
+- If you need to purge cache often but don't have frequent users, you might be better off just using revalidatePath() instead of also regenerating the page each time.
+This could save you compute resource, especially when using serverless.

 ## Learn More